 Know that the world needs your light

 But why is this calling so significant?
-Why is being the “light of the world” so important?
+Why is being the “light of the world” so important and crucial that it will give our lives deep and satisfying meaning?
 For this simple reason: you have the only answer to the greatest need in all of humanity.

 Would your life be significant and satisfying if you cured cancer or AIDS?
 If you found the solution to all war, abuse, neglect?
 If you discovered a way to end all hunger and poverty?
 Would you then consider your life fulfilling?
 We could do all this and more, but the world would still suffer in spiritual darkness.
 And this darkness would be its greatest problem, its worst disease, its most horrific malady.

 The Bible says, “Our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms” (Ephesians 6:12, emphasis added).